Recollections: Hot German Potato Salad

 The “Good” Old Days

-Thinking of poverty in the US and around the world, the needs of those in areas that have been devastated by natural disasters or even disasters of our own making, inspires me to try to do more with less.
+Thinking of poverty in the US and around the world, the needs of those in areas devastated by natural disasters or even disasters of our own making, inspires me to try to do more with less.
 I want to save and to give.
 I hope to brighten my own corner of this weary world.

-Even as we continue to face economic challenges in this country, partisan discourse seems to have taken a turn for the worse.
+Even as we continue to face economic challenges in this country, partisan discourse takes a turn for the worse.
 Turning on a television or radio seems to invite a stream of name-calling and accusation against either the left or the right into the middle of my daily routine.
 I’m not too sure I fall neatly on either side and end up feeling offended by both.
 I retreat to my study of beans and raisins and try to hold my tongue while looking for some peace with the world.

 Reading my home county’s history society cookbook with stories and food lore from decades past lends me a sense of that peace.
 The stories told are of men and women working hard to grow a business, run a farm, build a church, feed a family and to make ends meet.
 Meanwhile it seems they were not too busy to share a little something of themselves and their experiences.

-Interestingly those stories tend to be tales of success rather than woe.
+It is interesting that those stories tend to be tales of success rather than woe.
 In retrospect many sad stories have a silver lining.
 These people learned from their struggles and took lessons from hard times into the future.

 Hot German Potato Salad

-Course: Salad, SidesCuisine: AmericanDifficulty: Easy
+Course: Salad, SidesDifficulty: Easy

 Ingredients